google/badwolf/docs/bql.md

 As you may have expected, you can group by multiple bindings or aliases.
 Also, grouping allows a small subset of aggregates.
 Those include `count` its variant with `distinct`, and `sum`.
 Other functions will be added as needed.
-The queries below illustrate how these simple aggregations can be used.
+The queries below illustrate how these simple aggregations can be used:

 ```
   SELECT ?grandparent as ?gp, count(?grand_child) as ?gc